Idiopathic Epilepsy in Cats | Symptoms,

 Handling a cat experiencing a seizure requires that you place them in a safe space away from any potential threats to their physical health.

-What are The Most Common Symptoms?
+What are The Most Common Symptoms of Feline Idiopathic Epilepsy?

 How Can I Manage My Cat's Idiopathic Epilepsy?